NovaSayar/ssl-for-active-learning/README.md

-**Note:** Following changes has been made to have more stable and faster coding process, since we use mobile GPUs.
-Also because of the reasons mentioned in the methodology.
+**Note:** Following changes has been made to have more stable and faster coding process since we use mobile GPUs, also for the reasons mentioned in the methodology.

 ## To ensure the SSL pre-trained weights work correctly with your Active Learning pipeline, follow these mandatory steps: